FoMo-HRI/FoMo-HRI.github.io/workshop/hri24/call-for-papers.md

 ## Topics of Interest
 We invite research regarding contributions about (but not limited to) the following topics of interest:

-- Applications for LLMs in HRI
+- Applications of LLMs in HRI
 - Multimodal social interaction research with LLMs
-- Planning tasks with LLMs for HRI
+- Planning and decision making with LLMs for HRI
 - Reasoning and knowledge representation using LLMs
-- Decision making and grounding using LLMs
+- Situated interactions and grounding using LLMs
-- Situated and Multiparty interactions with LLMs
+- Multiparty interactions using LLMs
 - Explainability of LLM-powered interactive robots
 - Reliability and Safety of LLM-powered interactive robots
 - Trustworthiness of LLM-powered interactive robots